 The biggest, immediate change to the Platinum Plus compared to the Original IV is its sheer grey, floating plates.

-These have replaced the yellow/orange plates on older models, and have a touch of sheen to them that’s not seen on more recent GHD alternatives.
+These have replaced the yellow/orange plates on older models.
 It’s immediately obvious, when seen from a distance, that you’re using a Platinum Plus and given its price, we all know that it’s a status symbol.
-Even if you won’t buy into those sorts of things.

 Similarly, the two-piece hinge seen on older GHD straighteners has been replaced on the Platinum Plus styler.
 It now features what the company calls a “wishbone” hinge with a single curve.
 This wishbone hinge creates a smooth line and connection between the two plates and is said to improve handling.

-It also prevents blow-dried hair from getting caught, which was was a particular pain point – both figuratively and literally – with the Original model because as we were styling our hair, we’d often pinch and pull strands or entire chunks out accidentally.
+It also prevents blow-dried hair from getting caught, which was was a particular pain point – both figuratively and literally – with the Original model because we’d often pinch and pull strands or entire chunks out accidentally.